2020 has been a time of significant upheaval, pain and crisis. We could all use a tension release.

 When we’re in a period of great pain and intense emotion, or if we find out some shocking news that shakes us to the core, one of our first instincts is to scream.
 This is something that we need to do when we are in a period of intensity and anxiety, and is a basic urge.
 This type of scream sounds almost animalistic and comes from a deep, painful ache.
 In times of grief, sometimes we don’t even think twice about releasing this valve.
 Sometimes, our first fear is, “what would the neighbors think?”
 At the end of the day, giving yourself this kind of release can immediately help you deal with your pain and anger, and find an outlet for a strong emotion that you can’t put words to.
-It brings release.
+It brings a powerful tension release.

 2. Let Yourself Cry

 We all have a love/hate relationship with crying.
 In a world where adults often have to convey strength, calm, professionalism, and maturity, it can be hard to find a time and a place for crying.
 On the flip side, children have no reservations when it comes to crying.
 We see our children freely expressing their emotions, whether that be by crying, screaming through their anger, or running around and enjoying total happiness.

 It’s important to realize that as adults, we need to let ourselves feel our emotions, and that it’s okay to just let it out.
 Too often we hide our emotions from ourselves, numbing out with social media, booze, or other distractions.
 You can’t outrun our feelings; just as water finds it’s level, emotions will find their way in.